Pranitha26/nasscom-vsd-soc-program/DAY-1.md

 ## DAY 1 Tasks
 Calculate the flop ratio
+**Flip-Flop**: is a circuit that can store and retrieve it whenever required.
+It can 'flip' & 'flop' as its name suggests, between 2 stable states, like X and X'

 -> Run picorv32a synthesis using openLANE and get the desired output -> To calculate flip flop ratio: